otabekovagulnoza/Suturio/README.md

 ## 👩‍💻 Team

-Built with ❤️ by a team of young women developers from Uzbekistan
+Built with ❤️ by a team of young girls developers from Uzbekistan
 **Hack4Health**

 ---